owkin/GrAIdient/README.md

 Let us find our grAI between them both!

+Key features:

+- what you do is what you get
+- run natively on Mac Intel GPU, eGPU, Mac M1, M2...
+- compiled language
+- gradient checking
+- extendable design
+- PyTorch interoperability
+- compute gradients per batch & per sample (differential privacy)

 ## 📦 Swift Package Manager

 Add the following dependency to your `Package.swift` manifest: